 10. How to Talk Minnesotan by Howard Mohr

 Any transplant to Minnesota needs this book.
 This book gets Minnesota culture.
 Things like how we love to talk in negatives, like “It could be worse” and when best to use the phrase “You Bet” or even better “You Betcha”.
 As a native to Minnesota, I found this book to be hilarious.
 I love it when people can make fun of themselves a little.

 I hope you found at least one book in this collection to spark an interest for you.
-With so many different ways to explore, there is no way you should get board.
-Enjoy exploring the with these Minnesota travel guide books in hand.
+IF you are taking your Toddler with you on your next trip, make sure to check out: 10 Tips for Surviving Road Trips with Toddlers.
+With so many different ways to explore, there is no way you should get bored.
+Enjoy exploring the with these Minnesota travel guidebooks in hand.

 Pin It For Later